Archibald Cregeen: Dictionary

 Cregeen began work on the dictionary in 1814.
 He did not work completely alone, but was aided by several Manx clergymen, notably Reverend John Edward Harrison, a vicar of the parish of Jurby, who supplied him with additional information.
 Compiling the dictionary took Cregeen over 20 years of meticulous research, travelling throughout the island, visiting farms and cottages and collecting words, phrases, and proverbs from the people he met.

 When the dictionary was ready for publication, Harrison wrote an introduction and the manuscript was brought to Manx printer John Quiggin for it to be printed.
 On the title page of the original edition, the publication date is 1835, although the dictionary was not published until 3 years later in 1838.
 This was because the title page was distributed as an advertisement in 1835 to gauge interest, and never updated when the dictionary actually went to print.

 The dictionary was ordered in an unusual way for a language that undergoes initial mutation of words, in that it is strictly alphabetical, including entries for mutated forms:Both the first edition of the Dictionary (1835) and the second (1910) comprise a strictly alphabetical list of word forms, which is particularly valuable for users not entirely familiar with the nature and range of variation in the initial letter of Manx words, due to initial consonant mutations, and to the addition of consonants (such as d- or n-) before certain forms of vowel-initial verbs.
 A consequence of this strictly alphabetical procedure, though, is that related forms of the same word, or word-family, are scattered throughout the dictionary.
 Thus, in a sense, Cregeen’s Dictionary as published is more like an index to a lexicon than a lexicon itself.It is worth noting that Cregeen was not the first person to attempt to write a dictionary for the Manx language.
 Reverend John Kelly had attempted to do so in his A Triglot Dictionary of the Celtic Language, as spoken in Man, Scotland, and Ireland together with the English, but much of this was destroyed in a fire during publishing.
 Cregeen would not have been aware of this as although Kelly's dictionary was partially extant in manuscript form, it was not published until decades later in 1866.

 Legacy

 Although the Manx language was in a period of decline even in Cregeen's own lifetime, his contribution was not forgotten.
 The centenary of the publication of his dictionary was celebrated in Peel in 1938, with William Cubbon, the director of the Manx Museum, stating that "we students would be poor without his precious book".
-A year later a commemorative plaque was erected over the door of the house that Cregeen himself built in Colby.
+In 1939, a commemorative plaque was erected over the door of the house that Cregeen himself built in Colby.

 In more recent years, with the continued revival of the language in the Isle of Man, Culture Vannin has celebrated Cregeen's work by selecting some of the lesser known words from his dictionary and posting them on social media.